 - As with all other individuals, employees with disabilities require assistance and support to ensure job success and should have access to those supports necessary to succeed in the workplace.

-- All citizens, regardless of disability, have the right to pursue the full range of available employment opportunities, and to earn a living wage in a job of their choosing, based on their talents, skills, and interests.
+- All citizens, regardless of disability, have the right to pursue the full range of available employment opportunities, and to earn a living wage in a job of their choice, based on their talents, skills, and interests.

-Characteristics of Successful Implementation of Employment First
+Characteristics for Successful Implementation of Employment First

 - There are measurable increases in employment of citizens with disabilities within the general workforce, earning minimum wage or higher with benefits.

-- Greater opportunities exist for citizens with disabilities to pursue self-employment and the development of microenterprises.
+- Greater opportunities exist for citizens with disabilities to pursue self-employment and the development of micro-enterprises.